Jabil (JBL)

 Capital Expenditures

-- Jabil plans a multi-year $500 million investment to expand its manufacturing footprint in the Southeast United States, specifically to support cloud and AI data center infrastructure customers, with the new facility expected to be operational by mid-2026.
+- Jabil plans a multi-year investment of approximately $500 million to expand its manufacturing footprint in the Southeast United States, focusing on cloud and AI data center infrastructure, with a new plant expected to be operational by mid-2026.

 Latest Trefis Analyses